PUCD2035-E-F15/class_notes/content/week_5/index.md

 ## Using a Local Server

-To work with images in p5 you are going to need a local server.
-A local server is a web server application that runs on your computer and provides your `.html`, `.js`, and image files to Chrome.
-The local server is just a web server that is running locally on your computer.
+To work with images in p5 you are going to need a local web server.
+A web server is a application that provides webfiles over the internet to Chrome.
+A local server is just a web server that is running locally on your computer.
+Your web browser will communicate with the server the same way it would communicate with a remote webserver, but because both applications are on the same computer you don't even need to be on a network for this to work.

 You need a local server because Chrome expects websites to be hosted online, not on local files in your computer.
-Chrome will load simple projects locally, but projects that load external files from javascript (like images) need to be properly served.
+Chrome will run simple projects from `file://`, but scripts that load external files from javascript (like images) will violate security measures in Chrome.
+Chrome won't have a problem if the files are served up by the local server.

+Many options for running local servers exist.
+[Anvil](http://anvilformac.com/) is a simple OS X app that makes setting up a local server easy.
+Justin install Anvil, tell it to serve the folder that contains your project files, and then load up your site in Chrome.

 [P5 Tutorial on Local Servers](https://github.com/processing/p5.js/wiki/Local-server)